helloezmeral/hpe-binary/kubectl-hpecp/readme.md

 # Alternative using kubeconfig file
 - This is a temperary method, the key will expire
+- download the file, view it inside the browser and copy to the bash
 ```
 hpeadmin@awb51:~/myAWB/app01/deliverables$ nano kubeconfig
 hpeadmin@awb51:~/myAWB/app01/deliverables$ export KUBECONFIG=./kubeconfig